adafruit/adafruit-arduino-proxy/README.md

 ## Example Packages & Boards

-You can take a look at the boards & packages directory for examples.
-They probably can be simplified, but they seem to be a good starting spot.
+You can take a look at the `boards` & `packages` directories for examples.
+They probably can be simplified, but they are a good starting place.

 ![Screenshot](/proxy.png?raw=true "Proxy")